autocrypt/autocrypt/doc/mua-internals.rst

   happens betweens accounts managed by different MUAs.

-- is used to send and receive messages between MUAAs (concurrently), for example pairing requests, initial INBOME setup (of first MUAA), updates to received remote INBOME encryption keys.
+- is used to send and receive messages between MUAAs (concurrently), for example pairing requests, initial Autocrypt setup (of first MUAA), updates to received remote Autocrypt encryption keys.

 - A MUAA needs to be able to detect if there is any other MUAA